end-initiative/end-initiative/pages/activities.md

 Profitable Days:                Always
 Requirements for all services:  None

 Storing horses at the stables costs 10 gold a month with a 1 time purchase of their stall for 75 gold.
 If you ever sell your stall, you will recieve 25 gold back.
 Which includes that they will be fed as well.
-Storing things like carts costs 5 gold a month. ou can also work here during the morning for 1d4 gold.
+Storing things like carts costs 5 gold a month.

 ## Good Night's Sleep